flowers

 Final Words

 Now, when someone asks, does sleeping count as fasting?
-You can confidently say yes, as long as no calories are consumed overnight.
+You can confidently say yes, as long as you don’t consume any calories overnight.
 Understanding this makes fasting feel much more practical and less overwhelming.

-I no longer see fasting as long hours of effort because a large portion happens naturally during sleep.
+I no longer see fasting as long hours of effort, since a large portion occurs naturally during sleep.
 What matters most is when you stop eating, what you drink, and maintaining a steady routine.

-If you are thinking about trying intermittent fasting, start by using your sleep hours strategically and build from there.
+If you are considering intermittent fasting, start by using your sleep hours strategically and build from there.

 Once you understand how overnight fasting works, the entire process becomes much easier to manage consistently.
 If this helped you, save it, share it, and check out my other health tips to stay consistent.